 2. Introduction

 GSCX is a non-deposit-taking, closed-loop digital ecosystem that serves as a unified marketplace for international trade finance operations.
-The platform obligations and collaterals, providing an integrated, end-to-end transaction settlement environment for global trade and supply chain stakeholders.
-GSCX achieves this comprehensive orchestration by seamlessly integrating seven specialized business units into a single, cohesive ecosystem.
+The platform tokenizes the entire trade cycle, collaterals and other assets, providing an integrated, end-to-end transaction atomic settlement environment for global trade and supply chain stakeholders.
+GSCX achieves comprehensive orchestration by seamlessly integrating several specialized, risk-compartmentalizing business units into a single, cohesive ecosystem, while de-risking the trade cycle via the transfer of the risk out of the ecosystem and to the global reinsurance industry and capital markets.

-The GSCX process effectively eliminates the traditional "visibility gaps" between the movement of physical goods and the financial instrumentssuch as Letters of Credit—that facilitate payment.
+The GSCX process effectively eliminates the traditional "visibility gaps" between the movement of physical goods and the financial instruments – such as Letters of Credit—that facilitate payment.

-Furthermore, GSCX addresses critical liquidity shortage problem for importers in Low- and Medium-Income Countries (LMIC) by integrating remittance aggregators to provide innovative liquidity solutions to LMICs.
+Furthermore, GSCX reduces the critical liquidity gap due to international currency shortages in Low- and Medium-income Countries (LMIC), serving as barriers on the way of their importers in Low- and Medium-Income Countries (LMIC), aiming at closing the $2,5T LMIC trade finace ga, which is achieved bt channeling and taking custody of the private and other remittance flows aggregated and transmitted by wholesale remitters, to be swapped with LMIC importer collateral deposits.
+This is done at GSCX’s MTFs, with active participation of its Clearinghouse, Treasury and PSP divisions and Trust company.

+GSCX’s thus described innovative, AI-governed, matching and swapping mechanism results in the pumping of liquidity into its MTFs.

 3. Statement of Ultimate Accountability

-GSCX Holdings and its subsidiary operational units maintain ultimate and non-delegable accountability for the design, implementation, and effectiveness of the GSCX AML/ATF Compliance Program.
-While GSCX may utilize third-party service providers or automated 'compliance-as-a-service' platforms for functional execution, such as identity verification, sanctions screening, or transaction monitoring, legal and regulatory liability remains with GSCX.
+GSCX Holdings and its subsidiary operational units maintain ultimate and non-delegable accountability for the design, implementation, and effectiveness of the GSCX AML/ATF Compliance Program., although at some level, they may utilize IBM’s Open Page utilitiy’s capabilities.
+While GSCX may utilize third-party service provider products, such as IBM’s Open Page, or automated 'compliance-as-a-service' platforms for functional execution, such as identity verification, sanctions screening, or transaction monitoring, some legal and regulatory liability will remain with GSCX, with GSCX, while the bulk of it will be transferred out of the system via its Captive Insurance Company.

 4. Three Lines of Defense